SICP Section 2.5

 1. Coercion

-The challenge was in handling mixed operations (e.g. adding an integer to a complex number or vice versa).
+The challenge was handling mixed operations (e.g. adding an integer to a complex number or vice versa).
 Since numeric types are progressively subsets of one another (i.e. an integer is also a complex number but not vice versa), it is possible to build the following hierarchy of types.

 integer -> rational -> real ->complex